 Video of restaurants appears.
 All the customers want take out.
 Bigger orders than normal.
-No one has time to sit down and eat.
+No one has time to sit down and eat even if covid restrictions allowed it.
 They are too busy topping off their gas tank or searching for a store with some merchandise left.

 Many are trying to buy foreign currency or foreign bonds, but those prices are also soaring as we speak because Americans and everyone else in the world are trying to trade U.S. dollars for other currencies and no one wants U.S. dollars.

 A video of a bank office appears.
 A manager explains that monstrous demand for transferring cash out of various accounts into debit card accounts is overwhelming the employees and computers.
 In bank lobbies, people are trying to deposit piggy banks into debit card accounts.

 Many banks ran out of cash and the armored cars are going crazy making extra trips to the local Federal Reserve Banks to get more cash.
 Bank customers are screaming at the tellers that they want their money right now!